grackle-project/grackle/doc/source/Testing.rst

       .. note::

-         This scenario involves installing (and uninstalling) different versions of Pygrackle.
+         This scenario involves installing (and uninstalling) different versions of Gracklepy.
-         These examples all use the simplest (and recommended) approach for installing Pygrackle, which builds it as a standalone library (and automatically manages all details about the core library).
+         These examples all use the simplest (and recommended) approach for installing Gracklepy, which builds it as a standalone library (and automatically manages all details about the core library).

-         You could also run the tests using :ref:`the other methods of installing Pygrackle <install-pygrackle>`, but that involves extra steps (in those cases you need to manually build and install/link the associated version of the core library).
+         You could also run the tests using :ref:`the other methods of installing Gracklepy <install-gracklepy>`, but that involves extra steps (in those cases you need to manually build and install/link the associated version of the core library).

-      The basic premise is that you want to run the full pygrackle test suite (with answer verification) on a target version of the code called ``<target>``.
+      The basic premise is that you want to run the full gracklepy test suite (with answer verification) on a target version of the code called ``<target>``.
       ``<target>`` is a placeholder for commit hash or a branch name (e.g. ``main``).

       .. rubric:: Basic Setup: Idetifying the Gold Standard Tag